akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/security-directives/index.md

 ## Low-level OAuth2 "Bearer Token" directives

-The OAuth2 directives currently provided in Akka HTTP are not a full OAuth2 protocol implementation, they are only a means of extracting the so called `Bearer Token` from the `Authorization` HTTP Header, as defined in [RFC 6750](https://tools.ietf.org/html/rfc6750), and allow users to validate and complete the protocol.
+The OAuth2 directives currently provided in Akka HTTP are not a full OAuth2 protocol implementation, they are only a means of extracting the so called `Bearer Token` from the @unidoc[Authorization] HTTP Header, as defined in [RFC 6750](https://tools.ietf.org/html/rfc6750), and allow users to validate and complete the protocol.

 <a id="credentials-and-timing-attacks-java"></a>